Primary service-connected condition

 Primary Secondary

-Fibromyalgia Generalized anxiety disorder
+Fibromyalgia (fibrositis, primary fibromyalgia syndrome) Generalized anxiety disorder

 9400